-[Note: This assumption is reasonable.
-According to the Office for Institutional Research’s most recent study of alumni activities one year after graduation, in which overall response rate ranged from 68 percent to 82 percent, 75 percent of members from the class of 2010 are employed.]
+(This assumption is reasonable.
+According to the Office for Institutional Research’s most recent study of alumni activities one year after graduation, in which overall response rate ranged from 68 percent to 82 percent, 75 percent of members from the class of 2010 are employed.)

-Don’t get too excited about income tax breaks just yet!
-Start from the beginning — flip back a couple of sections, to the part on how to dress to impress.
-Let’s say it is a balmy November afternoon in a Caribbean city: What should you wear to the office?
-If you’re Gerald McElroy ’09, you wander the streets of Santo Domingo in a Superman costume … so, business casual?
+But first, start from the beginning — flip back a couple of sections, to the part about how to dress to impress.
+Let’s say it is a balmy November afternoon in a Caribbean city: what should you wear to the office?
+If you’re Gerald McElroy ’09, you wander the streets of Santo Domingo in a Superman costume.
+Business casual.

-A red cape, fake pectorals and a stunning set of synthetic abs in lieu of a tie and blazer — this is McElroy’s dress code for the day.
-Collecting donations from drivers and pedestrians for a local non-governmental organization became one of his many activities as a Fulbright scholar in the Dominican Republic after graduating from Yale.
+A red cape, fake pectorals and a stunning set of synthetic abs in lieu of a tie and blazer.
+This is McElroy’s dress code for the day.
+The scene, as baffling as it seemed, epitomized the nitty-gritty of his job: face-to-face interactions, colloquial approaches, donations from drivers and pedestrians.
+His post-graduation stint as a Fulbright scholar in the Dominican Republic revolved around his work for local charity organizations.
 He currently acts as development director for the Yale-founded student organization turned 501(c)3 nonprofit, Yspaniola.

-Yalies who opt to go abroad after graduation do so after accepting and understanding the risks inherent in their personal choices.
-What remains a little tricky is pinpointing the common denominator anchoring their experiences, what ultimate set of values determines their decision to pursue (or not to pursue) the alternative.
+Yalies who opt to go abroad after graduation do so after accepting and understanding the risks inherent in their personal decisions.
+What remains a little tricky is pinpointing the common denominator anchoring these experiences, what ultimate set of values determines their decision to pursue the alternative.

-Many postgraduate fellowships awarded each year offer students the opportunity to flexibly mold their post-Yale experiences according to their needs and long-term plans.
+Many postgraduate fellowships awarded each year offer students the opportunity to mold their post-graduate experiences around their needs and long-term plans.
 While the Center for International and Professional Experience houses its own Office of Fellowship Programs (OFP), other available channels of funding include residential colleges, the MacMillan Center for International and Area Studies, and the Jackson Institute for Global Affairs.

 “Veering off of well-known paths requires students to be prepared to deal not only with more uncertainty and challenges but also potentially, often happily, to find a much better fit for their interests and talents in the long run,” he added.

-While most of these challenges take place once a student arrives at the postgraduate destination, the phase leading up to the actual experience can be nearly as stressful for applicants.
+While most of these challenges take place once students arrives at their destination, the phase leading up to the actual experience can be nearly as stressful for applicants.

 The risk in planning a postgraduation project that relies on fellowship funding from Yale “is more in the fact that all the deadlines are later,” she said.
 “So you might be ineligible for other potential jobs.”
-The success of postgraduate fellowship applications usually depends on how students can wrestle with several aspects of the process and other available opportunities.
+The success of these fellowship applications usually depends on how students can balance this process with other available opportunities.

-The rest is not history, as to this day McElroy remains heavily engaged with Yspaniola.
-Even before college, he had grown interested in languages (he speaks fluent French, Spanish and Haitian Creole) and Latin America, and he mostly surrounded himself with Yalies who had kindred interests.
+McElroy has been heavily engaged with Yspaniola since his freshman year of college.
+Even before then, he harbored an ever-growing affinity to languages (he speaks fluent French, Spanish and Haitian Creole) and Latin America, and he mostly surrounded himself with Yalies who had kindred interests.

 “I felt comfortable in pursuing what might be perceived as non-traditional to some,” McElroy said.
 “During my time at Yale I met many other idealistic individuals like myself who shared the belief that we can go forth and make a positive impact in the world.”